HarperDB/documentation/docs/harperdb-studio/manage-schemas-browse-data.md

 #### Create a Table

 1) Select the desired schema from the schemas section.
-2) Click the plus icon (Browse Add Button) at the top right of the tables section.
+2) Click the plus icon at the top right of the tables section.
 3) Enter the table name.
 4) Enter the hash attribute.